Underground-Ops/underground-nexus/README.md

 This is the master package manager and installer for the Underground Nexus software hypervisor and DevSecOps platform.

-This package-management pipeline includes Zarf to provide powerful package management for DevSecOps pipelines and airgapping capabilities.
+This package-management pipeline includes Zarf to provide powerful package management for DevSecOps pipelines and airgapping capabilities. (pre-installed)

 Learn more about Zarf here: https://docs.zarf.dev/

+Upgrade the Cerberus Manager to operate as a CICD pipeline with Dagger. (pre-installed)

+Learn more about Dagger here: https://docs.dagger.io/

 This package manager does more than package management: CICD can also be deployed with Dagger and Kubectl is installed by default for managing Kubernetes clusters.